 Print Friendly Page

-A Randomized Phase II Trial of Radiation Therapy and Cisplatin Alone or in Combination with Intravenous Triapine in Women with Newly Diagnosed Bulky Stage IB2, Stage II, IIIB, or IVA Cancer of the Uterine Cervix or Stage II-IVA Vaginal Cancer
+A Randomized Phase III Trial of Radiation Therapy and Cisplatin Alone or in Combination with Intravenous Triapine in Women with Newly Diagnosed Bulky Stage IB2, Stage II, IIIB, or IVA Cancer of the Uterine Cervix or Stage II-IVA Vaginal Cancer

 The purpose of this study is to compare any good or bad effects of adding triapine to the usual cisplatin chemotherapy and radiation therapy, compared to using cisplatin chemotherapy and radiation therapy alone.
 The addition of triapine to the usual chemotherapy and radiation therapy could shrink your tumor and increase the length of time till the cancer returns, but it could also cause side effects.
 This study will allow the researchers to know whether this different approach is better, the same, or worse than the usual approach.